Ocean Shores Surf Stats

 All swells

-The rose diagram describes the variation of swells directed at Ocean Shores over a normal June and is based upon 2786 NWW3 model predictions since 2006 (values every 3 hours).
-The wave model does not forecast surf and wind right at the coast so we have chosen the most applicable grid node based on what we know about Ocean Shores.
-In this particular case the best grid node is 25 km away (16 miles).
-The rose diagram illustrates the distribution of swell sizes and swell direction, while the graph at the bottom shows the same thing but without direction information.
+The graph describes the variation of swells directed at Ocean Shores through an average July and is based upon 2976 NWW3 model predictions since 2006 (values every 3 hours).
+The wave model does not forecast surf and wind right at the shore so we have chosen the best grid node based on what we know about Ocean Shores.
+In the case of Ocean Shores, the best grid node is 25 km away (16 miles).
+The rose diagram shows the distribution of swell sizes and swell direction, while the graph at the bottom shows the same thing without direction information.
 Five colours illustrate increasing wave sizes.
 Blue shows the smallest swells, less that 0.5m (1.5 feet) high.
-These occurred only 3% of the time.
-Green and yellow illustrate increasing swell sizes and highest swells greater than >3m (>10ft) are shown in red.
-In each graph, the area of any colour is proportional to how often that size swell was forecast.
-The diagram indicates that the prevailing swell direction, shown by the longest spokes, was WSW, whereas the the dominant wind blows from the W. Because the wave model grid is away from the coast, sometimes a strong offshore wind blows largest waves away from Ocean Shores and out to sea.
-We lump these in with the no surf category of the bar chart.
-To simplify things we don't show these in the rose graph.
-Because wind determines whether or not waves are clean enough to surf at Ocean Shores, you can select a similar diagram that shows only the swells that were expected to coincide with glassy or offshore wind conditions.
-During a typical June, swells large enough to cause surfable waves at Ocean Shores run for about 97% of the time.
+These were forecast only 5% of the time.
+Green and yellow illustrate increasing swell sizes and red shows the highest swells, greater than >3m (>10ft).
+In either graph, the area of any colour is proportional to how commonly that size swell happens.
+The diagram implies that the most common swell direction, shown by the longest spokes, was W, whereas the the dominant wind blows from the WNW.
+Because the wave model grid is away from the coast, sometimes a strong offshore wind blows largest waves away from Ocean Shores and out to sea.
+We combine these with the no surf category of the bar chart.
+To simplify things we don't show these in the rose plot.
+Because wind determines whether or not waves are surfable at Ocean Shores, you can select a similar diagram that shows only the swells that were expected to coincide with glassy or offshore wind conditions.
+In a typical July, swells large enough to cause good for surfing waves at Ocean Shores run for about 95% of the time.